 At the time of its foundation the total membership numbered 280 of which 70 were Lady Associates and 20 were Five-Day Members.
 Clontarf Golf Club was to become the first Irish Club to have Five-Day Members and, at the time, no golf was played on Sundays.

-Our refurbished top quality Clubhouse, completed in mid 2011, provides a fine architectural blending of old and new.
+Our refurbished top quality Clubhouse, completed during 2011, in preparation for the Club’s Centenary in 2012, provides a fine architectural blending of old and new.
 It offers convivial surroundings that can be enjoyed before and after a round of golf on our superbly manicured course.